How to Migrate Squarespace to WordPress: A Step-by-Step Tutorial

-- Head to the drop-down Bulk Actions menu and choose Edit.
+- Head to the drop-down Bulk Actions menu, and choose Edit.
 Then, click the Apply button next to it.

-- Once a new window pops out, don’t make any changes and simply click Update.
+- Once a new window pops out, don’t change the settings and simply click Update.

 - Now, all of the images from Squarespace should be uploaded to your WordPress server and updated in your posts automatically.

 4. Point Your Squarespace Domain to Your New WordPress Site

 If you’ve been using a custom domain name on your Squarespace site and want to continue doing so after the website migration, you will need to change your domain’s nameservers.